nus-oss/cs3281-AY1516S2-website/teams/powerpointlabs.md

  * Wrote a [SHA1 Reverser](https://github.com/vhazali/cs4236/tree/master/SHA1Reverser), which reverses a hash produced by SHA1 algorithm
  * Wrote a [WEP Cracker](https://github.com/vhazali/cs4236/tree/master/WEPCracker), which cracks a WEP secured connection
  * Wrote a short code to implement a [Rainbow Table](https://github.com/vhazali/cs4236/tree/master/Rainbow)
+ * Learn how to use some analysis tools such as nmap, gdb
+ * Tried out reversing binaries

 ###### Short Term Plan
 * Expose myself to more security related issues by going for talks
 * Gain hands on experience by participating in Capture The Flag competitions
 * Join a community that's geared towards Information Security (such as NUS GreyHats)
-* Contribute to OSS related to security to gain more exposure
+* Contribute to OSS related to security to gain more exposure (Open Keychain / Nmap)
+* Improve knowledge in assembly/binary code

 ###### Long Term Plan
 * Related modules to Information Security